deba-cyber/SOFT_Dynamics_Parallel/README.md

  factors.)

 Wave packet dynamics analysis is done on the fly.
-Some calculations are specific to the particular problem I solved, which is tunneling dynamics in double well potential in "Catecholate Monoanion".
+Some calculations are specific to the particular problem I solved during my PhD, which is tunneling dynamics in double well potential in "Catecholate Monoanion".

 **SOFT_dynamics_Parallel** also calculates initial vibrational wave packet